pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_avionics.rst

  |  :value: 19                            |                                                           |
  +----------------------------------------+-----------------------------------------------------------+

-.. py:function:: registerAvionicsCallbacksEx(deviceId, before, after, refCon, bezelClick, bezelRightClick, bezelScroll, bezelCursor, screenTouch, screenRightTouch, screenScroll, screenCursor, keyboard)
+.. py:function:: registerAvionicsCallbacksEx(deviceID, before, after, refCon, bezelClick, bezelRightClick, bezelScroll, bezelCursor, screenTouch, screenRightTouch, screenScroll, screenCursor, keyboard)

-  :param int deviceId: One of built-in integer devices as listed above
+  :param int deviceID: One of built-in integer devices as listed above
   :param Any refCon: reference constant to be passed to your callbacks
   :param callbacks: ... default to None.
 See below for specific callbacks
   :return: XPLMAvionicsID or None on error.